-Insight conducted a study for the Food and Nutrition Service (FNS) to determine the feasibility of using a national probability sample of Supplemental Nutrition Assistance Program (SNAP)-authorized retailers to calculate trafficking estimates and produce retailer trafficking estimates by store type.
+Insight conducted this study for the Food and Nutrition Service to determine the feasibility of using a national probability sample of SNAP-authorized retailers to calculate trafficking estimates and produce retailer trafficking estimates by store type.

-- Conduct a thorough document review.
+- Conducted a thorough document review

-- Interview external experts.
+- Interviewed external experts

-- Develop a sampling plan.
+- Developed a sampling plan